teikalang/teika/design/SYNTAX.md

 - invalid code may be parsed
 - not clear where parens are needed
 - no syntatical indication of current contex
+- field and forall syntax kind of mixed

 ```rust
 Syntax =